-- 1. Slide the replacement PA into the subrack and secure it with the retaining clamp(s). - 2.
+Slide the replacement PA into the subrack and secure it with the retaining clamp(s).

 At the rear of the PA, connect the RF output cable.
-12V PA only: also connect the battery supply lead. - 3.
-At the front of the PA, connect the RF input cable, followed by the DC input cable (DC output cable on the 12V PA).

-4. Reconnect all the other front and rear panel cables previously disconnected.
+12V PA only: Also connect the battery supply lead.
+Tighten the screws to a torque of 4.5lbf in (0.5N m).

+- 3. At the front of the PA, connect the RF input cable, followed by the DC input cable (DC output cable on the 12V PA). - 4.
+Reconnect all the other front and rear panel cables previously disconnected.
 Ensure the front panel cables are retained by the cable retaining clips in the top of the subrack.